Dry Skin Face Serum next to eucalyptus

 Dry Skin Face Serum Recipe Tutorial

-1. Place stainless steel mini funnel on top of the open amber dropper bottle and set a glass ramekin on the scale and tare (set to zero so that the ramekin weight doesn’t show).
+1. Place stainless steel mini funnel on top of the open amber dropper bottle and set a glass ramekin on the scale and tare (set to zero so the ramekin weight doesn’t show).

 Face serum dropper bottles, scale, and glass ramekin for making diy dry skin face serum